Harunookami/Harunookami/README.md

 ### About me

+<p class="texto">Back-End Developer and QA in training, currently studying Systems Analysis and Development and Computer Science.

-<p class="texto">Full Stack Developer in training, with experience in Java, Spring Boot, SQL, and MySQL.
-Currently working as a Java Development Intern and also as an IT Intern, providing technical support, network maintenance, and database administration.
-I am always seeking to learn and apply new technological solutions to optimize systems and processes, with a focus on results and teamwork.
+Working as a QA Intern, performing functional tests, bug tracking, and ensuring quality in software projects.
+I have previous experience with Java, Spring Boot, SQL, and MySQL, as well as IT support, network maintenance, and database administration.

+I aim to continuously improve my skills in back-end development and software quality, applying technological solutions to optimize systems and processes, with a focus on results, quality, and teamwork.

 Technologies and Tools: